Quantum-accelerated conjugate gradient method via spectral initialization: Method of resource estimation

 \subsection{Gate complexity of HHL}

 Here we present the resource estimation procedure for our HHL implementation over the \defn{STAR} gate set.
-Our approach decomposes HHL into a small number of well-defined circuit blocks, for which explicit gate complexities can be derived: (i) preparation of the right-hand-side vector using the FSL, (ii) QPE for eigenvalue estimation of the Laplacian-generated unitary, and (iii) eigenvalue inversion implemented as a controlled rotation driven by arithmetic, realized through piecewise-polynomial evaluation.
+Our approach decomposes HHL into a small number of well-defined circuit blocks, for which explicit gate complexities can be derived: (i) state preparation of the right-hand-side vector using the FSL, (ii) QPE for the unitary matrix generated by a 3D Laplacian operator, and (iii) eigenvalue inversion implemented as a controlled rotation driven by arithmetic, realized through piecewise-polynomial evaluation.
 These components are then assembled into a single-shot HHL cost, after which we incorporate the repetition overhead arising from amplitude amplification, following the methodology of~\cite{Vazquez_2022}.
 Throughout this appendix, $\mathcal{G}$ denotes exact logical gate counts over the set $\{H,S,\text{CNOT},R_Z\}$.

-The resource estimation proceeds by decomposing HHL into the following components: \begin{enumerate} \item \textbf{Evaluation assumptions and methodology.} The dominant contributions to the logical cost arise from the FSL, QPE, and the eigenvalue inversion.
+The resource estimation proceeds by decomposing HHL into the following components: \begin{enumerate} \item \textbf{State preparation.} We estimate the cost of state preparation using the explicit $(n,m)$-dependent gate complexities, where $m$ denotes the truncation order of the Fourier series and $n$ is the per-dimension problem-size parameter.

+\item \textbf{Quantum phase estimation.} We derive the gate complexity of QPE using an $n_\lambda$-qubit eigenvalue register.
+Again, $n$ denotes the per-dimension problem-size, and the Laplacian acts on $3n$ qubits.

+\item \textbf{Eigenvalue inversion.} We estimate the cost of eigenvalue inversion based on the Toffoli-count for the parallel piecewise-polynomial evaluation scheme given by Ref.~\cite{Haner:2018yea}, converting to STAR gates.
+The parameters $(d,p,M)$ follow the definitions introduced above and depend on $(n_\lambda,\kappa,\varepsilon)$. \end{enumerate}

+We restrict our focus on the dominant contributions to the logical cost arise from the FSL, QPE, and the eigenvalue inversion.
 Other operations, such as \textsf{ClassicalDecode}, are not resolved explicitly in the gate count and are treated as subleading.

-\item \textbf{Fourier series loader.} The cost of state preparation is accounted for using the explicit $(n,m)$-dependent gate complexities derived above, where $m$ denotes the truncation order of the Fourier series and $n$ is the per-dimension problem-size parameter.

-\item \textbf{Quantum phase estimation.} The gate complexity of QPE is taken from \lem{gate-qpe}, using an $n_\lambda$-qubit eigenvalue register.
-Here, $n$ again denotes the per-dimension problem-size parameter, and the Laplacian acts on $3n$ qubits via the constructions detailed in \lem{gate-cuk}--\lem{gate-qpe}.

-\item \textbf{Eigenvalue inversion.} The eigenvalue-dependent inversion is costed using a Toffoli-dominated arithmetic estimate based on the parallel piecewise-polynomial evaluation scheme of~\cite{Haner:2018yea}, converted to STAR gates using \lem{gate-toffoli}.
-The parameters $(d,p,M)$ follow the definitions introduced above and depend on $(n_\lambda,\kappa,\varepsilon)$ as specified in the eigenvalue-inversion analysis. \end{enumerate}

 In the following, we summarize the basic gates and circuit components expressed over the gate set $\{H,S,\text{CNOT},R_Z\}$.

 \begin{lemma}[$T$-gate complexity] Under the STAR gate set $\{H,S,\text{CNOT},R_Z\}$, the $T$ gate can be implemented exactly using a single $R_Z$ gate.
 In particular,

 \end{lemma}

 \begin{proof} The $T$ gate is defined as